-alternative sets of price indexes are constructed.
-The first two indexes are based on regressions including only the top 50 and top 10 "most widely treated" diagnostic categories in the state.
-Alternatively, I select DRGs for inclusion in the index from top 50 and top 10 diagnostic categories with the "largest discharge frequency" statewide.
+It is infeasible to incorporate every diagnostic category in the index construction, especially since the proposed hospitals plan to treat a limited range of patients; consequently four alternative sets of price indexes are constructed.
+The first two indexes are based on regressions including only the top-50 and top-10 "most widely treated" diagnostic categories in the state.
+Alternatively, we select DRGs for inclusion in the index from top-50 and top-10 diagnostic categories with the "largest discharge frequency" statewide.
+10

-An additional set of regression-based indexes differs in terms of whether patient discharge frequencies are compiled from the data on local patients alone or from patients across the whole state.
-The first group includes diagnostic categories based on patients in District 4, a collection of Florida counties including Baker, Clay, Duval, Nassau, and St. Johns Counties, which make up the main service areas for the seven hospitals.
-I selected top 50 and top 10 "most widely treated" DRGs in this local market and top 50 and top 10 DRGs with the "largest discharge frequency".
-A final category of indexes I report matches the 10 DRGs used in Keeler, Melnick, and Zwanziger (1999), Melnick and Keeler (2007), and Lynk (1995).
+An additional set of regression-based indexes differ in terms of whether patient discharge frequencies are compiled from the data on local patients alone or from patients across the whole state.
+The first group includes diagnostic categories based on patients in District 4, a collection of Florida counties including Baker, Clay, Duval, Nassau and St. Johns counties, which make up the main service areas for the 7 hospitals.
+We selected top-50 and top-10 "most widely treated" DRGs in this local market; top-50 and top-10 DRGs with the "largest discharge frequency".
+If A final category of indexes we report matches the 10 DRGs used in Keeler et al. (1999), Melnick and Keeler (2007) and Lynk (1995).

-For each diagnostic category, I regress the log of net price per day:
+For each diagnostic category, we regress the log of net price per day:

-$$\ln(netp/los){iid} = x'{iid}b + \alpha{jd} + \varepsilon{ijd},$$ (8)
+$$\ln(netp/los){iid} = x'{iid}b + \alpha{id} + \varepsilon{iid}$$ (8)

 where observations are on patient i in diagnostic category d at hospital j.
-The dependent variable, netp/los, is an estimate of the net price per day.
-The explanatory variables $x{ijd}$ control for length of stay (los), patient demographics (gender, race, and age), discharge status, source, and the year of admission, and $\alpha{jd}$ is the fixed effect for hospital j in DRG d.
-A weighted average of the fixed effects, $\alpha{jd}$ , will be used to obtain the price index for hospital j: $P_j = \sum_d wt_d \alpha{jd}$ , where $wt_d$ are weights by patient volume.
+The dependent variable, netp / los, is an estimate of the net price per day.
+The explanatory variables x{ijd} control for length of stay (los), patient demographics (gender, race and age), discharge status, source and the year of admission, and α{jd} is the fixed effect for hospital j in DRG d.
+A weighted average of the fixed effects, α{jd} , will be used to obtain the price index for hospital j: $P_j = \sum_d wt_d\alpha{jd}$, where wt_d are weights by patient volume.

-Table 2 reports the log price regressions based on the nine sets of DRGs.
-In each regression, Orange Park is the omitted hospital, and the hospital-specific effects are relative to it.
+Table 3 reports the log price regressions based on the nine sets of DRGs.
+In each regression, Orange Park is the omitted hospital and the hospital specific effects are relative to it.
 Recall that Orange Park was awarded the CON in the initial ruling by the agency.
-The weighted fixed effects for each hospital thus give us the price differences, relative to Orange Park, after controlling for patient attributes.
-The first four columns are based on diagnostic categories of statewide patient discharges, whereas columns 5 to 8 are based on diagnostic categories of patient discharges in the local market.
-The last column is the result using the 10 DRGs in Keeler, Melnick, and Zwanziger (1999), Melnick and Keeler (2007), and Lynk (1995).
+The weighted fixed effects for each hospital thus give us the price differences, relative to Orange Park after controlling for patient attributes.
+The first four columns are based on diagnostic categories of statewide patient discharges whereas columns 5 to 8 are based on diagnostic categories of patient discharges in the local market.
+The last column is the result using the 10 DRGs in Keeler et al. (1999), Melnick and Keeler (2007) and Lynk (1995).
 Compared to Orange Park, both St. Vincent and Baptist charge significantly less for the same services across all the selected diagnostic categories, although it is inconclusive which of these two hospitals charges the lowest price.
-For instance, for the top 50 DRGs with the "largest discharge frequency" statewide, St. Vincent and Baptist charge 24% and 22% less than Orange Park, respectively.
-The largest difference is for the statewide top 50 "most widely treated" DRGs (36% and 32% for St. Vincent and Baptist, respectively), while the smallest difference is found in the top 10 DRGs with the "highest
+For instance, for the top-50 DRGs with the "largest discharge frequency" statewide, St. Vincent and Baptist charge 24% and 22% less than Orange Park respectively.
+The largest difference is for the statewide top-50 "most widely treated" DRGs (36% and 32% for St. Vincent and Baptist respectively); while the smallest difference is found in the top-10 DRGs with the "highest discharge frequency" in the local market (15% and 13% for St. Vincent and Baptist respectively).
+In each case, the difference is significant at 1% confidence level.